 You can participate in this discussion and add your own ideas and concerns.
 Join the discussion.
 Information and Discussion Here.

 Our community Safety Initiative has its own Safety Page on this website.
 You can also download the Santa Cruz/Alameda Safety Study report pdf.
 Please check out the information on the many safety issues of this cooridor and add your ideas, suggestions, and comments.
-Use the Participate icon to indicate your interests and participation level.
+Use the Participate icon (or click here) to indicate your interests and participation level.